syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (108)

 # Doubly linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
-(110)
+- TODO: Add a diagram depicting the deletion in a doubly linked list.
+(110)---> Please double check the video number.
 - Time complexity of creation with one node: O(1).

 ## Insertion - Doubly linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
-(112)
+- TODO: Add a diagram depicting the deletion in a doubly linked list.
+(112)---> Please double check the video number.
 - Time complexity of creation with one node: O(1).

 ## Traversal - Doubly linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
-(114)
+- TODO: Add a diagram depicting the deletion in a doubly linked list.
+(104)---> Please double check the video number.
 - Time complexity of creation with one node: O(n).

 ### Reverse Traversal - Doubly linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
-(115)
+- TODO: Add a diagram depicting the deletion in a doubly linked list.
+(105)---> Please double check the video number.
 - Time complexity of creation with one node: O(n).

+### Searching - Doubly linked list
+- TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
+(106)
+- Time complexity of creation with one node: O(?).

 ## Project structure